 On March 18, 2020, you read How To Predict A Stock Market Bottom Like Nostradamus and decided not to freak out.
 Instead of selling stocks, maybe you even bought stocks.
 If you did, you’re sitting pretty given the NASDAQ and the S&P 500 rebounded to all-time highs.

 If you’re still looking to build more wealth, your attention should now be focused on investing in lagging asset classes.
-In particular, I’m interested in investing in distressed assets in commercial real estate.
+In particular, I’m interested in investing in distressed assets in commercial real estate in hospitality.

 According to Real Capital Analytics, commercial real estate valuations fell by 35% between August 2008 and June 2010.
 Despite the bull market in stocks and residential real estate so far, history could repeat itself.
 Therefore, we should be preparing now.